 If you believe your loved one is the victim of abuse in a nursing home, you have several legal options.
 Know the signs of nursing home abuse and neglect and when to contact a Kansas City nursing home abuse attorney.
-You are, sadly, not alone; but, our Kansas City personal injury lawyers have decades of experience handling such cases and can begin to help you immediately.
+You are, sadly, not alone; but, our Kansas City personal injury lawyers have decades of experience handling personal injury cases and can begin to help you immediately.

 It can be devastating to learn our loved ones can no longer take care of themselves.
 When this happens, nursing homes can be a viable alternative for keeping our family members safe when work or other activities prevent us from doing so.
 While many nursing home facilities provide quality and compassionate care to their residents, some are negligent; some even employ abusive staff.
 According to the National Council on Aging, 10% of our elderly population – some five million people – struggle with abuse in any given year, yet only 7% of victims report these cases to the authorities.

 The National Council on Aging defines nursing home abuse as any act that leads to potential or actual harm.
 This harm may be physical, but it can also be mental, emotional, or financial.
 There are four common examples of abuse in nursing homes:

 Sadly, nursing home abuse is a rather pervasive problem throughout the U.S. Researchers estimate that as many as two million senior citizens in the U.S. have suffered abuse, mistreatment, exploitation, and injuries from caregivers.
 One study of 2,000 nursing homes in the country found a neglect rate of 95% and an abuse rate of 44%.
 Experts estimate one in 10 senior citizens in nursing homes will suffer some form of abuse.